Depictions of Elizabeth II by Banksy

 Over the years, the graffiti artist Banksy produced a series of signed and unsigned screenprints and artwork featuring Elizabeth II.

-Weapons of Mass Destruction (2001)
+Weapons of Mass Distraction (2001)

 Originally made in 2001 as a promotional image for Banksy's website, Weapons of Mass Distraction mimics the traditional royal portrait style.
 The piece features 16 repeated images of Queen Elizabeth II wearing a gas mask, arranged and perforated like functional postage stamps.